Davidyfxu/BlogManageSystem/README.md

 * Push this django project into the cloud server, such as Heroku, AWS and etc.
 * Transfer data from sqlite to other databases, like Mysql.

-If you can achieve it or extend to implement other functions, please email to me and let me know your solutions.
+If you can achieve it or extend to implement other functions, please send email to me and let me know your solutions.